KasraMousapour/MovieRatingSystem/README.md

 # Movie Rating System

 A movie rating system built with FastAPI, PostgreSQL.The project involves designing and implementing a backend system that maintains and manages information about movies, directors, genres, and user ratings.
-The data stored in a PostgreSQL database and the necessary operations performed through FastAPI-based APIs.
+The data stored in a PostgreSQL database and the necessary operations performed through FastAPI-based APIs.In this project for two endpoints have written logging.

 ## 🏗️ Architecture